Now more than ever, cybercrime for financial services in Malaysia is a pressing issue.

 2. Utilise Data Security and Privacy Measures

-Satisfy mounting governance, risk and compliance requirements by implementing better data protection, access controls and monitoring.
+Satisfy mounting governance, risk and compliance requirements by implementing better data security policy, data protection, access controls and monitoring.

 3. Get Ahead of Threats by Preparing in Advance